stakater/kubestackplus-docs/content/for-developers/how-to-guides/aws-workload-identity-for-openshift/aws-workload-identity-for-openshift.md

 - Disable `Block all public access` so that `.well-known` folder can be accessed globally.

-- At this point, you would have public url for this bucket.
-Update openid-configuration file and replace `kubernetes.default.svc` with bucket url.
+- At this point, you would have public URL for this bucket.
+Update openid-configuration file and replace `kubernetes.default.svc` with bucket URL.

 - Upload both JSON files under a folder named `.well-known/`: